isabella232/asset-compute.en/help/develop-custom-worker.md

 Make sure you meet all of the [pre-requisites](.release-notes.md) and install the proper tooling.
 See [set up your environment](./setup-environment.md) to make sure you are ready to create a custom worker.

 ## Create a custom worker {#create-custom-worker}

 Make sure to have the [Adobe I/O CLI](https://github.com/adobe/aio-cli) installed locally.

-1. To create a custom worker, start by [creating a new Firefly App](https://github.com/AdobeDocs/project-firefly/blob/master/getting_started/first_app.md#4-bootstrapping-new-app-using-the-cli). by running the following command in your terminal:
+1. To create a custom worker, [create a Firefly app](https://github.com/AdobeDocs/project-firefly/blob/master/getting_started/first_app.md#4-bootstrapping-new-app-using-the-cli).
+To do so, execute `aio app init <app-name>` in your terminal.
-    ```sh
-    $ aio app init <app-name>
-    ```

     If you have not logged in already, this command will prompt a browser asking you to sign into the [Adobe Developer Console](https://console.adobe.io/) with your Adobe ID.
 See [here](https://github.com/AdobeDocs/project-firefly/blob/master/getting_started/first_app.md#3-signing-in-from-cli) for more information on signing in from the cli.

-    _We recomend you login, but if you are having issues follow these instructions about [how to create an app without logging in](https://github.com/AdobeDocs/project-firefly/blob/master/getting_started/first_app.md#42-developer-is-not-logged-in-as-enterprise-organization-user)._
+    Adobe recommends that you login.
+If you are having issues then follow the instructions [to create an app without logging in](https://github.com/AdobeDocs/project-firefly/blob/master/getting_started/first_app.md#42-developer-is-not-logged-in-as-enterprise-organization-user).

-2. After logging in, follow the prompts in the CLI and select the `Organization`, `Project`, and `Workspace` to use for the application.
+1. After logging in, follow the prompts in the CLI and select the `Organization`, `Project`, and `Workspace` to use for the application.
 Choose the project and workspace you created when you [set up your environment](./setup-environment.md).

     ```sh
     $ aio app init <app-name> --asset-compute
     Retrieving information from Adobe I/O Console..